Frida Export Interface¶

 res = requests.post(url, data={"args": json.dumps(["FIRE", "RPA"])})

-If your FIRERPA has interface certificates enabled, you need to use HTTPS for access and provide the certificate password.
+If FIRERPA has interface certificates enabled, you need to use HTTPS for access and provide the certificate password.

-headers = {"X-Token": "certificate_password"}
+headers = {"X-Token": "Certificate password"}

 res = requests.post(url, data={"args": json.dumps(["LAM", "DA"])}, headers=headers, verify=False)